 In these uncertain times, rest assured that we are here for you.
 Deciding on what course or pathway to start in September does not have to be stressful.

-My name is Sandie, I am the dedicated school liaison officer for South Tyneside College, and I am here for anybody who needs advice and guidance on anything to do with life after year 11, entry requirements, course information and careers advice.
-No matter how big or small you think your questions may be I am here for you.
+Our dedicated school liaison team are here for anybody who needs advice and guidance on anything to do with life after year 11, entry requirements, course information and careers advice.
+No matter how big or small you think your questions may be, our team are here for YOU.

-I do not want anybody sitting at home, worrying about something that to them is a huge concern, but trust me, once you talk to an expert, you will feel better knowing that support is there whenever you need it, and for however long you need it.
+We don't want anybody sitting at home, worrying about something that to them is a huge concern, but trust us, once you talk to an expert, you will feel better knowing that support is there whenever you need it, and for however long you need it.

-Here are my top tips that always come up in conversation during careers interviews with year 11s;
+Here are some top tips that always come up in conversation during careers interviews with year 11s;

 - Make a list of subjects, activities or hobbies that you enjoy – can you think of any links between your answers and course areas?